- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

 |Perfect use: 6 women become pregnant|

-What is a diaphragm and how does it work?
+What is a (contraceptive) diaphragm and how does it work?

 Where can I get the diaphragm?

-If you want to use a diaphragm, you need to get fitted for one by your health care provider.
-The diaphragm is then available by prescription.
-It costs between $20-$75 USD.
+The single-size contraceptive diaphragm called, “Caya®” fits most women, doesn’t require a pelvic exam/fitting, and is available in the United States with a prescription.
+Other types of diaphragms come in different sizes and must be fitted by a health care provider.
+The Caya® contraceptive diaphragm varies in price and costs between $50-$100.
+USD.
 The gel or cream spermicide is bought over-the-counter in a pharmacy or retail store.
 Each application costs (on average) about 25 cents per use, and a tube cost between $7-18 USD.

 You can insert the diaphragm just before sexual intercourse or up to two hours before intercourse.